Avoiding Internet Surveillance

 GRC's Web Browser Cookie Pages

-These pages, and GRC's comprehensive browser cookie forensics facility are the outgrowth of our long-standing annoyance with the fact that most popular web browsers are silently betraying their users who are completely unaware of the serious threat to their online Internet privacy created by third-party web browser cookies.
+These pages, and GRC's unique and comprehensive browser cookie forensics facility are the outgrowth of our long-standing annoyance with the fact that most popular web browsers are silently betraying their users who are unaware of the threat to their online Internet privacy created by third-party web browser cookies.
 This feeling is backed up by our observation that virtually all users who are aware of this threat to their online privacy become extremely proactive in web browser cookie management.

 Few people who are “in the know” don't care.